 - water usage reduction and

 - water recycling.

 We do this through rainwater storage tanks, careful planning of outdoor areas and things like grey water recycling systems.
-Our designs are highly drought tolerant.
-So if water conservation is important to you, then a Dion Seminara designed home is exactly what you need.
+Our eco designs are highly drought tolerant.
+So if water conservation is important to you, then a dsarchitecture designed home is exactly what you need.

-So as you can see at Dion Seminara Architecture we have a thorough understanding of eco housing design principles.
-As eco architects, we believe strongly in helping our clients reduce their housing footprint through the creation of sustainable homes that are eco friendly with the added benefit of being inexpensive to run.
+So as you can see at dsarchitecture we have a thorough understanding of eco housing design principles.
+As green architects, we believe strongly in helping our clients reduce their housing footprint through the creation of homes that are eco friendly with the added benefit of being inexpensive to run.

-Have you ever thought about taking a step towards sustainability?
+Have you ever thought about taking a step towards reducing your environmental footprint?
 How can you make your lifestyle “greener”?
 What does this mean?
 What are the overall benefits and costs of this initiative?
 This is a hot topic that everyone wants to know more about and for this reason we will attempt to answer all these questions.

-At its most basic level, sustainability is the ability to take what we need to live now, without jeopardising the capacity for the next generation to satisfy their needs.
-In view of this, sustainable living is a lifestyle that:
+At its most basic level, ‘green’ living is the ability to take what we need to live now, without jeopardising the capacity for the next generation to satisfy their needs.
+In view of this, ‘green’ living is a lifestyle that: